-How Your DC LLC Will Be Taxed
+How Your LLC Will Be Taxed

-Items 1, 2 and 3 are taxed as “pass-through” income for any LLC owners, managers or members who receive profits from the business.
-Any profits are reported on federal and Washington DC personal tax returns, and that’s where you will pay those taxes.
+Items 1, 2 and 3 fall under pass-through taxation for any LLC owners, managers or members who receive profits from the business.
+Profits are reported on federal and state personal tax returns.

 Washington DC Income Tax